 One region of the HTT gene contains a particular DNA segment known as a CAG trinucleotide repeat.
 This segment is made up of a series of three DNA building blocks (cytosine, adenine, and guanine) that appear multiple times in a row.
 Normally, the CAG segment is repeated 10 to 35 times within the gene.

 Health Conditions Related to Genetic Changes

-The inherited mutation that causes Huntington disease is known as a CAG trinucleotide repeat expansion.
-This mutation increases the size of the CAG segment in the HTT gene.
-People with Huntington disease have 36 to more than 120 CAG repeats.
-People with 36 to 39 CAG repeats may or may not develop the signs and symptoms of Huntington disease, while people with 40 or more repeats almost always develop the disorder.
+The inherited variant (also called mutation) that causes Huntington's disease is known as a CAG trinucleotide repeat expansion.
+This variant increases the size of the CAG segment in the HTT gene.
+People with Huntington's disease have 36 to more than 120 CAG repeats.
+People with 36 to 39 CAG repeats may or may not develop the signs and symptoms of Huntington's disease, while people with 40 or more repeats almost always develop the disorder.

-Individuals who have 27 to 35 CAG repeats in the HTT gene do not develop Huntington disease, but they are at risk of having children who will develop the disorder.
-As the gene is passed from parent to child, the size of the CAG trinucleotide repeat may lengthen into the range associated with Huntington disease (36 repeats or more).More About This Health Condition
+Individuals who have 27 to 35 CAG repeats in the HTT gene do not develop Huntington's disease, but they are at risk of having children who will develop the disorder.
+As the gene is passed from parent to child, the size of the CAG trinucleotide repeat may lengthen into the range associated with Huntington's disease (36 repeats or more).More About This Health Condition

 Other Names for This Gene

 - Huntington's disease protein

 Additional Information & Resources

 Scientific Articles on PubMed